 1975: The Taming of the Shrew (1967) ITV, 8.30pm / Butch Cassidy and the Sundance Kid (1969) BBC1, 8.45pm

 The commercial network’s regulator, the Independent Broadcasting Authority (IBA), always encouraged it to offer more ‘serious’ programming, including cultural events, to counter-balance the usual mass-audience attractions.
 Perhaps it was this imperative that led ITV to schedule Franco Zeffirelli’s interpretation of Shakespeare’s The Taming of the Shrew, starring Elizabeth Taylor and Richard Burton, as its Christmas Night film of 1975.
-The planners can’t have expected high ratings, and if so they were not disappointed; once again an afternoon comedy, Doctor in Trouble (1970), gave the network its biggest audience on a day effortlessly dominated by the BBC.
+The planners can’t have expected high ratings, and if so they were not surprised at the outcome.
+Once again an afternoon comedy, Doctor in Trouble (1970), gave the network its biggest audience on a day effortlessly dominated by the BBC.

 The same price that had been paid for Kwai (albeit this time for only three screenings) secured for the Corporation the world television premiere of Butch Cassidy and the Sundance Kid.
-Due to a clause in his contract, personal permission had to be given for the purchase by the film’s star Paul Newman.
-The first of Newman’s two on-screen pairings with Robert Redford (the second was to appear on Christmas Night four years later), it drew an audience claimed by the BBC as 24,700,000: a new record for a film on the channel.
+Due to a clause in his contract, the film’s star Paul Newman had to give personal permission for the purchase.
+The first of Newman’s two on-screen pairings with Robert Redford (the second, 1973’s The Sting, appeared on Christmas Night four years later), it drew an audience claimed by the BBC as 24,700,000: a new record for a film on the channel.
 Earlier in the day, almost as many people – 20,400,000 according to Audience Research – had seen the television premiere of The Wizard of Oz (1939), a film which was to become another annual institution.

 1976: Oliver!
 (1968) BBC1, 4.15pm / Waterloo (1970) ITV, 8.00pm / Airport (1970) BBC1, 8.45pm